ViaQ/elasticsearch-templates/templates/openshift/README.md

-viaq openshift index templates for ElasticSearch
+viaq openshift index templates for ElasticSearch and index patterns for Kibana
 =================================

 The template files are automatically generated.